Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 • Authentication: A modular system might offer various authentication modules such as multi-factor authentication, biometric authentication, or social login.
 This goes hand-in-hand with the project’s ability to manage users’ info and link it to their wallet, a point we addressed in “Private key management mechanics”.

 • Cross-compatibility: The easier it is to plug into different networks or switch from one to another, the more flexible and developer-friendly the service is.
-The Web3 wallet service can also support cross-chain and interoperability modules.
+The Web3 embedded wallet service can also support cross-chain and interoperability modules.

 • Account abstraction: Above, we detailed the importance of implementing AA.
 Modular WaaS platforms might offer an Account Abstraction module that can be easily integrated to handle this ability, separating AA from the main product and making it optional to implement.
 AA modules can be modular themselves, supporting different functionalities within a stack.
 Particle Network's WaaS supports a modular AA Stack, allowing developers to choose the AA Stack developed by Particle Network itself, including Bundler, Smart Account, etc. Developers also have the option to develop their own or integrate SDKs from other providers, such as Biconomy, ZeroDev, StackUp, etc. The design schematic of Particle Network's Modular AA WaaS is shown below: